thelifeandtimes/aoc-24/README.md

 I'll make notes here about how this repo works, i.e. if I add any packages, key scripts, etc.

 ### Things about Typescript
+#### Running `.ts` files in this repo
+Node runs stuff using the scripts in `package.json`.
+In this repo because I'll be having a lot of similarly structured files I have set up `npm run start` to be run like `npm run start --day=day0` where `day0` is the directory containing that day's files.

 #### Import statements
 These pull in functions from my node modules to give me access to additional functionality.

+A few important things to node about imports:
+- You can only have one default export per file.
+This means that generally I should use 'named exports' because if I have a util file it will probably want to have multiple functions in it.
+- Named exports are supposedly better for typescript because they have better type inference.
+TODO I should learn about waht this really means in practice and what makes it true.

 #### Function Declarations
 ```